STELLANTIS SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead ...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Sept.
-10, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until October 15, 2024 to file lead plaintiff applications in a securities class action lawsuit against Stellantis N.V.
-(NYSE: STLA), if they purchased the Company's securities between February 15, 2024 to July 24, 2024, inclusive (the“Class Period”).
+Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until October 15, 2024 to file lead plaintiff applications in a securities class action lawsuit against Stellantis N.V.
+(NYSE: STLA ), if they purchased the Company's securities between February 15, 2024 to July 24, 2024, inclusive (the "Class Period").
 This action is pending in the United States District Court for the Southern District of New York.

 What You May Do